Homer Jackson: Early life

 In the early 2000s, Jackson divorced his second wife and moved into an apartment in North Portland, where he gradually become very secluded but was still well-regarded by friends and neighbors.
-A few years later, however, his mental condition began to rapidly deteriorate, and by 2006, he was arrested twice on DUI and reckless driving charges.
+A few years later, however, his mental condition began to rapidly deteriorate, and by 2006, he was arrested twice on DUII and reckless driving charges.
 Later that year, he fired a rifle into the street through his apartment balcony door and then called the police, claiming to the officers that an intruder had attempted to burglarize his apartment via climbing up the balcony - an inspection of the premises revealed nothing that could substantiate his claims.

 By the following year, Jackson had made several dozen calls to the local police department, claiming that burglars had attempted to enter his apartment and forced him to fire upon them.
 After police arrived, he refused to let them inside and threatened to beat them with a stick.
 This prompted the officers to enter the apartment and subdue him by force, all the while Jackson threatened to shoot them.
 Due to his erratic behavior, he was ordered to undergo a psychiatric evaluation, which concluded that he was unfit to stand trial and instead should be treated at a mental health facility.
 After a 4-year treatment, Jackson was released, but with another evaluation diagnosing him with paranoid schizophrenia.
 From 2011 to 2015, Jackson did not work, lived with relatives, and lived on a monthly SSI disability check allowance of $759.
 During this period, he experienced problems with insomnia, took medication for depression, suffered from bouts of hypertension, and had difficulty walking.